pelican-eggs/eggs/.github/ISSUE_TEMPLATE/request.md

 Link to game: (Ex. minecraft.net/factorio.com/etc)

-Links for server downloads: This needs to be an official link and not one that is hosted on somf forum page or a personal github page.
+Links for server downloads: This needs to be an official link and not one that is hosted on some forum page or a personal github page.

 Links for install steps/docs: